 Rename captured workflow and input/output ports

-In the Capture Workflow End node you can change the name of the captured fragment of the workflow, as well as inputs and output ports.
+In the Capture Workflow End node you can change the name of the captured segment of the workflow, as well as inputs and output ports.
 Right-click the Capture Workflow End node and choose Configure… from the context menu.
-In the node configuration dialog that opens, you can give the captured workflow a custom name in the Settings tab, as shown in Figure 4.
+In the node configuration dialog that opens, you can give the captured workflow segment a custom name in the Settings tab, as shown in Figure 4.
 To rename input and output ports instead go to Input and Output IDs tab, as shown in Figure 6.

-Combine captured workflow fragments
+Combine captured workflow segments

 Input/output port mapping